How To Fit Two Bikes In A Car

 Keep your bike and car safe

 If you carry your bike with a rack, don’t forget to lock the bike.
 There are a lot of accessories available for the frames to keep them safe.
-And always double-check your car doors before leaving them for the night.
+Always double-check your car doors before leaving them for the night.

 Lube your bike upon arrival